-- Management of the relationship with the external auditor, including the oversight and supervision of the audit of the Company's financial statements; - Oversight and supervision of the quality and integrity of the Company's financial statements, and - Oversight and supervision of the adequacy of the Company's internal accounting controls and procedures, as well as its financial reporting practices.
+- Management of the relationship with the external auditor, including the oversight and supervision of the audit of the Company's financial statements; - Oversight and supervision of the quality and integrity of the Company's financial statements; and - Oversight and supervision of the adequacy of the Company's internal accounting controls and procedures, as well as its financial reporting practices.

-The Audit Committee consists of three independent directors, all of whom are considered financially literate for the purposes of National Instrument 52-110 - Audit Committees.
+The Audit Committee consists of three independent directors, all of whom are considered financially literate for the purposes of the Canadian Securities Administrators' Multilateral Instrument 52-110 - Audit Committees.